 A Corporate Blogger’s Starter Guide

-A few week’s back, Lisa Barone penned a post on Outspoken Media, seductively titled Why I Hate Bloggers.
-She makes a point most can relate to: there are more blogs that you don’t read than those you do read.
+At some point, Lisa Barone penned a post on Outspoken Media, seductively titled Why I Hate Bloggers.
+She made a point most people can relate to: there are more blogs that you don’t read than those you do read.
 It’s funny hearing the message come from a renowned blogger — an entertaining, educational, well-respected one, at that — but we all know where she’s coming from.

 The advent of blogging has brought on a pretty significant shift in the way people communicate and, with its growing popularity, has attracted all kinds to the blogging arena.
 As expected, some blog content is more appreciated by a general readership than other blog content.
 But from personal experience, I believe that almost every would-be blogger has thoughts and ideas worth sharing.
 Likewise, many businesses would benefit by communicating important news and events through an informal medium that invites engagement, like a blog.
 The key is figuring out how to communicate in a way an audience will embrace.